jahmed93/react-commerce/README.md

 ```
 > npm run develop
 ```
 - avoid `npm run start` and use the above.
+Allow server to restart with each edit.
+- **Content-Type Builder**: Item entry
 - **Media Library**: upload photos